 Like asparagus, rhubarb is one of the first vegetables harvested, usually from mid-spring to early summer.

 You can pick your stalks when they are about as thick as your finger and at least 8 inches long.
 Please make sure they are blemish-free.
-For reference, rhubarb tends to be the tastiest when it is closer to 12-18 inches long.
+For reference, rhubarb tends to be the tastiest when closer to 12-18 inches long.

 Make sure not to harvest your rhubarb in the first year of planting.
 As a young perennial plant, it still needs to develop a strong root system.
 Instead, wait for the second year and harvest just a few stalks over a 3-4-week period.
 By the third year, you can harvest as many mature stalks from your rhubarb plant as you’d like over a period of 8-10 weeks.